PredixDev/predix-seed/README.md

 the controller for the page they are on).

 ### RequireJS Configuration and Optimization
-The configuration [RequireJS](http://requirejs.org/) uses during development mode to load your scripts is in the config.js file.
+The configuration [RequireJS](http://requirejs.org/) used during development mode to load your scripts is in the config.js file.

 #### Optimizer
-The configuration that Play uses to compress and run your scripts during production mode thru the [r.js optimizer](http://requirejs.org/docs/optimization.html#basics) is located in the build.js file.
+Grunt will use RequireJS to compress your scripts during production mode thru the [r.js optimizer](http://requirejs.org/docs/optimization.html#basics).
+This can be configured in requirejs task of your Gruntfile.js.

 ### Authentication